 Christopher A. Rothe Shareholder | Philadelphia, PA

-Chris Rothe is a registered patent and trademark attorney who provides legal counseling to clients in a variety of intellectual property matters.
-Although Chris represents clients in many technical fields, he focuses much of his practice on intellectual property issues that are relevant to medical devices, consumer products and automotive technology.
+Chris Rothe is a registered patent attorney who helps clients protect intellectual property and avoid risks arising from third party patent rights.
+He focuses much of his practice representing designers and manufacturers of medical devices, consumer products and automotive components.
 Chris currently represents a number of multinational companies in the medical device and healthcare space that are headquartered in the United States, Europe and Australia.

 Regardless of a client’s circumstances, Chris follows the same approach in his practice.
 This approach includes understanding the client’s business objectives, discussing the client’s expectations, and selecting the best strategy to satisfy those expectations.
-Chris works with a number of clients and is accustomed to explaining intellectual property issues to individuals with various backgrounds, including company presidents, general counsels, R&D directors, marketing directors, engineers, scientists, medical doctors and entrepreneurs.
+Chris is accustomed to explaining intellectual property issues to individuals with various backgrounds, including company presidents, general counsels, R&D directors, marketing directors, engineers, scientists, medical doctors, entrepreneurs and students.